How to Pick A Skylight

 - Pyramid: Pyramid skylights consist of 4 triangular pieces that come together to form a pyramid that protrudes from the roof.

-- Polygon: This ornate skylight is created using multiple glass or acrylic pieces shaped like long, slender triangles (polygons) that peaks above the surface of the roof; typically a very costly, but impressive choice.
+- Polygon: This ornate skylight is created using multiple glass or acrylic pieces shaped like long, slender triangles (polygons) that peaks above the surface of the roof; typically a very costly, but impressive in look and styling.

-- Ventilating (Operable Skylights).
-A ventilating (or operable) skylight is controlled by a remote, hand
+- Ventilating Skylights.
+A ventilating or operable skylight is controlled by a remote, hand crank, or

-crank, or automatically by the temperature inside your house.
-These skylights have the ability to open and allow air to pass though.
+automatically by the temperature inside your house.
+These skylights have the ability to open and allow air to pass through.
+These

-These are great skylights for homes that need a little extra breeze and circulation.
-Ventilating skylights are typically hinged
+are great skylights for homes needing a little extra breeze and circulation.
+Ventilating skylights are typically hinged on one

 - Flat This common skylight is simply a flat piece of glass or acrylic in the shape of a square or rectangle.